sharethepath/everything/_posts/2022-01-10-emigration.md

   - Location
 ---

-Emigration (from Belarus).
 2022.

 Choosing location (Prague?
 Buenos Aires?
 Sao Paulo?
 Shanghai?)
 Thinking of regional culture, language; great chance to be a resident, a citizen; Setting time (it was set for ...
 December-January).
 Overcoming challenges:
 - choice?
-(CZ, many reasons, possible citizenship, Plum Village proximity, Ma's proximity; EU and perceived security)
+(CZ, many reasons, possible citizenship, Plum Village proximity, Ma's proximity; EU and perceived security).
+No clear option but refugee, and that's not the greatest intent.
+3 months visa is too short.
+Pl visa is 10 months.
+Polish language... well...
+Paid to the agent.
-- doubt?
-- visa? (waiting.
-No prompts.)
-- interactions? (unclear)
+- doubt? day by day... first going to Pl as a step forward, then we will see...
+Because of alright chance for work/income.
 Tracking the progress (docs done, now is the time).